Instamojo/instamojo-py/README.md

     print api.link_create(title='Hello, world!', description='Well, hello again.', base_price=0, currency='INR')

-This will give you JSON object containing details of the offer that was just created.
+This will give you JSON object containing details of the link that was just created.

 ## Payments API and Webhook/Redirect